NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 This is the current project of ScreenToGif.

-_VS 2019 and .Net 4.6.1 or newer required._
+_VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.19.3)
+(Version 2.20)

+• The app now uses/requires .Net Framework 4.8.
+• Screen capture via DirectX 11.1 (Desktop Duplication API, requires Windows 8 or newer).
+• Screen capture can use a configurable memory cache with support for compression.
+• The default FFmpeg Webm encoder is now set to VP9.
+• Added support for version 0.9.3 of Gifski (delete the older DLL and download again via Options > Extras).
+• You can now cancel the gif encoding that uses Gifski.
+• When exporting as project, the app will use the encoder window instead of locking down the editor.
-• German translation was updated.
+• Turkish and Russian translation were updated.

 ### Fixed:

-♦ The KeyStrokes and MouseClicks tasks were not in the correct place when adding a new task.
-♦ The gif encoders had an issue with the timings of the frames.
+♦ The new recorder had issues with the positioning of the record controls while using multiple screens.
+♦ The troubleshooter had issues displaying the correct position of the screens.
+♦ The screen recorder was not capturing animated cursors correctly.
+♦ The space bar was not set as the Play/Pause button anymore.
+♦ The Gifski encoder now accepts saving gifs to a path (also loading frames from a temporary path) that contains non-latin characters.
+♦ The text was overflowing and not wrapping properly in the FFmpeg command text boxes.

 ### Known Bugs: